-- Locate gas meter to turn off gas mains supply - Open windows to ventilate house - Do not switch on any electrical appliance - Phone Freephone 0800 111 99 and contact your landlord (see page x).
+- Locate gas meter to turn off gas mains supply - Open windows to ventilate house - Do not switch on any electrical appliance - Phone Freephone 0800 111 99 and contact Shian.

 - 1 Main gas on - 2 Main gas off

 If a contractor has been called and your appliance is at fault, you will normally be charged for the call.